arielsvn/arielsvn.github.io/_posts/2017-02-22-images-in-react-with-rails.md

 categories: rails, js, react, redux
 ---

-I'm not sure if it's a good idea to have a React app with Rails in the backend, with this combination there're a few issues arise...
+I'm not sure if it's a good idea to have a React app with Rails in the backend, because a few issues arise with this combination...
 One of them is for example how to be able to reference images in the front-end.

 In Rails all assets are precompiled when the app is deployed, and a hash is inserted in the name of the files.
 This has different advantages that are outlined [here](http://guides.rubyonrails.org/asset_pipeline.html#what-is-fingerprinting-and-why-should-i-care-questionmark); but also prevents us from knowing the final path of the files.